thtrandomlurker/SwitchInputforMegaMixPlus/README.md

 ### SIMM-Client
 Before continuing, make sure to restore submodules if you never cloned using `--recurse-submodules` using `git submodule update --init --recursive` from within the SwitchInputforMegaMix+ directory.

+To begin, building currently only works on Release.
+It's probably a simple fix, but i really want to get this out before i work on it more.
+Besides, it's stable *enough* i hope.

 You will need vcpkg installed.
 Open the solution in Visual Studio 2022 or Later, and open a terminal window using Alt+`. then install libusb and tomlplusplus